reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 110: Crowd Source your way to a solution (Picture 2.3)
 What is the MD5 hash of the executable uploaded?
-- Using AlienVault.com, we input the target’s IP address and examine the traffic details.
+- Using AlienVault.com, we input the target's IP address and examine the traffic details.
 We then find the SHA-Hash.
-- The command “|stats values (MD5)” inputs the IP and sees its traffic to verify the details.
+- The command "|stats values (MD5)" inputs the IP and sees its traffic to verify the details.
 - Answer: AAE3F5A29935E6ABCC2C2754D12A9AF0

 Picture 2.4 <br/>